dev-SsyncC/blockFund/README.md

 which then sends them to the home screen or feed which is fetched form the firebase realtime storage for fast retrival of data.

-view collection sends them to the view collection screen which fetches data form the contracts as an array of tuples which is then destructured into list tiles which shows amount and senders account information.
+view collection sends them to the view collection screen which fetches data form the contract as an array of tuples which is then destructured into list tiles which shows amount and senders account information.

 | <img src="images/homeorfeed.png" width="200"> | | <img src="images/drawer.png" width="200"> | | <img src="images/createcolletion.png" width="200"> |